-- 3. Nevada Ditch Wildlife Area The Nevada Ditch runs west of the lakes in South Platte Park and east of South Platte Reservoir from C-470 to the north end of Cooley Lake.
+- 2. Cooley Lake Wildlife Area This is the area north of Mineral Avenue and west of the Platte River.
+Cooley Lake offers valuable wildlife habitat.
+At least 16 animal species have been recorded in the Cooley Lake area and seen no where else in South Platte Park, including the least tern, which is on the federal Endangered Species List.
+Additionally, another 23 species are seen only rarely in other parts of the Park, but can be found more regularly in the Cooley Lake Area.
+Deer raise fawns in the Cooley delta area, and the grasslands host larger groups of deer during the autumn rut season.
+Cooley consistently serves as a home for beaver.
+The expanse of undisturbed cattails on the delta area serve as a significant shelter area for migrant birds.
+The Cooley grassland areas have native wildflowers re-established better than most other areas in South Platte Park, and the noxious weed infestations are largely under control.
+The lake shores, free from social trails and fishing impacts, provide nesting habitat for ducks, rails, shorebirds, and a variety of songbirds.
+Wetlands along the lake contain uncommon species that rank high in conservation value.
+The lake surface is a prime migration stopover for waterfowl, grebes, loons, and shorebirds, and it is an important winter, loafing, and forage habitat for bald eagles and a wide variety of waterfowl.
+The public can access this special area by attending free, monthly, staff-led, interpretive hikes, educational programs, or organized resource management activities.
+More detail is available in Appendix 5, Cooley Area Policy. - 3.
+Nevada Ditch Wildlife Area The Nevada Ditch runs west of the lakes in South Platte Park and east of South Platte Reservoir from C-470 to the north end of Cooley Lake.
 The Ditch also serves as a natural buffer for the Park to housing further west.
-The Ditch is inhabited by the a diversity of nesting songbirds equal to any place in the Park.
-It serves both as prime habitat for migratory songbirds, as well as a movement corridor for terrestrial wildlife.
-Additionally, because the Ditch was constructed in 1862, it has local historical significance.
+The Ditch is inhabited by a diversity of nesting songbirds equal to any place in the Park.
+As demonstrated in a series of mistnet programs in the late 1990's and 2000's, it serves as prime habitat for migratory songbirds with a variety of less common warblers, thrushes, and grosbeaks found here.
+It also serves as a movement corridor for terrestrial wildlife.
+Because the Ditch was constructed in 1862, it has local historical significance.
 Parts of the Ditch are outside of Park boundaries and Littleton city limits.
 A conservation agreement is in place for the Ditch and a majority of the Ditch's edge falls under the management of SPP staff.
 The future of this habitat is vulnerable to decommissioning of the Ditch by Denver Water, which would significantly alter water available to the trees and shrubs here, potentially leading to a significant loss of habitat quality. - 4.
 Bufflehead Lake Wildlife Area The area is south of Mineral, west of the MCGT, and east of Bufflehead Lake.
 It includes Heron Pond, CDOT wetland mitigation area (incurred in 2005), a maturing cottonwood grove, and a wetland-meadow successional area which includes a cattail wetland.
 This area has restricted access to the general public, except on staff-led walks and programs and organized resource management activities.
 It offers excellent breeding habitat for a variety of wetland birds, woodland birds, and amphibians.